 • Satisfactory documentation of requisite practice experience or completion of formal training requirements, as specified in descriptions of the practice or training pathways

-• Have met all training requirements (if applying through training pathway) by July 31 of the year of the examination
+• Have met all training requirements by July 31 of the year of the examination

 • Must meet the ABPN’s licensure requirements

 • Be certified by the Board in neurology, in neurology with special qualification in child neurology, or in psychiatry by December 31 of the year prior to the examination administration

 NOTE: Candidates from the ABP, ABIM, and ABOto should contact those Boards for information regarding certification requirements.